-WCS-Previously, the Lone Star Chapter of the Sierra Club has filed various lawsuits in Texas District Court against the Texas Commission on Environmental Quality ("TCEQ").
-WCS has intervened in these lawsuits.
-These lawsuits challenge WCS' by-product and low-level radioactive waste disposal licenses.
+WCS - Previously, the Lone Star Chapter of the Sierra Club filed various lawsuits in Texas District Court against the Texas Commission on Environmental Quality ("TCEQ").
+WCS intervened in these lawsuits.
+These lawsuits challenged WCS' by-product and low-level radioactive waste disposal licenses.
 Subsequently, the District Court upheld the TCEQ's determination that the Sierra Club lacked standing to pursue a challenge to the by-product disposal license.
 The Sierra Club appealed.
-WCS' by-product disposal license remains in effect pending resolution of the appeal.
+WCS' by-product disposal license remained in effect pending resolution of the appeal.
 On April 4, 2014, the Third District of the Texas Court of Appeals in Austin upheld the District Court's ruling in favor of the TCEQ and WCS.
 On December 30, 2014 the Third District of the Texas Court of Appeals issued a new opinion again upholding the District Court's ruling in favor of the TCEQ and WCS.
 On February 13, 2015, the Third District of the Texas Court of Appeals denied the Sierra Club's motion for rehearing en banc.
-The deadline for the Sierra Club to petition for discretionary relief from the Texas Supreme Court has not yet passed.
+Sierra Club petitioned for discretionary relief from the Texas Supreme Court on March 30, 2015.
+In October 2015 the Texas Supreme Court denied Sierra Club's petition.
+All appeals have been exhausted and the matter is concluded.

 In May 2012, the same District Court subsequently held that TCEQ erred in denying the Sierra Club's request for an administrative contested case hearing regarding the low-level radioactive waste disposal license, and ordered the TCEQ to undertake a contested case hearing in which the Sierra Club could participate.
 Shortly thereafter, both the TCEQ and WCS appealed the District Court's order with respect to the low-level radioactive waste disposal license.
 Because of the appeal, the District Court's order was suspended.
-WCS' low-level radioactive waste disposal license remains in effect pending resolution of the appeal.
+WCS' low-level radioactive waste disposal license remained in effect pending resolution of the appeal.
 On April 18, 2014, the Third District of the Texas Court of Appeals in Austin reversed the District Court's ruling and rendered judgment in favor of TCEQ and WCS.
 On December 30, 2014, the Third District of the Texas Court of Appeals issued a new opinion, again reversing the District Court's ruling and rendering judgment in favor of the TCEQ and WCS.
 On February 17, 2015, the Third District of the Texas Court of Appeals denied the Sierra Club's motion for rehearing en banc.
-The deadline for the Sierra Club to petition for discretionary relief from the Texas Supreme Court has not yet passed.
+Sierra Club petitioned for discretionary relief from the Texas Supreme Court on April 3, 2015.
+In October 2015, the Texas Supreme Court denied Sierra Club's petition.
+All appeals have been exhausted and the matter is concluded.